ShawnLess/al-folio/_projects/1_mapu.md

 ---
 layout: page
 title: MaPU
-description: MaPU is a novel architecture targeting data-intensive computing with great power efficiency and sustained computation throughput.
-To achieve this goal, MaPU uses mathematical formulates style program model, directly mapped data path on CGRA fabric and groundbreaking memory system that supports simultaneous row-major and column major matrix with the same layout.
+description: A Mathematical Computing Architecture. </br> MaPU was based on my PhD dissertation which assembles the data path based on program flow.
+From 2009 - 2016 when I worked as a research scientist at Chinese Academy of Science, I lead the team (initially only PhD students) to implement the architecture spanning from programming model, software and hardware.
 img: /assets/img/MaPU_logo.svg
 ---

+MaPU (**Ma**thematical **P**rocessing **U**nit) is a novel architecture targeting data-intensive computing with great power efficiency and sustained computation throughput.

+To achieve this goal, MaPU uses mathematical formulates style program model, directly mapped data path on CGRA fabric and groundbreaking memory system that supports simultaneous row-major and column major matrix with the same layout.
 <div class="img_row">
     <img class="col three left" src="{{ site.baseurl }}/assets/img/MaPU_APE.svg" alt="" title="MaPU Architecture"/>
 </div>